 Trainings, workshops, and meetings that would typically have been conducted in-person have continued virtually, and the CBSI-Connect distance learning platform has proved useful in facilitating virtual learning and collaboration.
 NCSC also shared information with the Caribbean chief justices on COVID-19 responses by U.S. and regional courts and the use of technology to ensure access to justice continues during the pandemic.

-CAC has hosted over 50 virtual events since COVID-19 restrictions began in March 2020.
+CAC has hosted nearly 100 virtual events since COVID-19 restrictions began in March 2020.

 One such meeting is a monthly virtual judicial KIT for judges and magistrates throughout the Caribbean where participants can raise concerns and challenges related to effective court implementation during COVID restrictions, and brainstorm and share solutions with their regional counterparts.
 Use of technology including videoconferencing and virtual platforms have facilitated court hearings and emergency procedures in criminal cases.
 These court led solutions have allowed judges, prosecutors, prisons, and defense attorneys to deliver justice in the face of the COVID-19 pandemic.

 With the support of the U.S. Government, the Trinidad & Tobago courts have emerged as the model for the region, transitioning to a modern and cost-effective court case management system developed in collaboration with NCSC and consortium countries.
 This transition has continued even as judicial officers and court administrators work remotely, and NCSC has maintained close contact to ensure the courts have access to the necessary support.